QMCPACK/qmcpack/docs/installation.rst

 research runs performed in 2017.
 The largest runs target future machines and require very large memory.

-All system sizes in the table below will be tested as a default, but you will be able to define the maximum size of the system by setting ``-DQMC_PERFORMANCE_NIO_MAX_ATOMS = NUMBER_OF_ATOMS`` in order to run the test only the systems possessing number of atoms below ``NUMBER_OF_ATOMS``.
+All system sizes in the table below will be tested as long as the corresponding h5 files are available in the data folder.
+You may limit the maximal system size of tests by an atom count via ``-DQMC_PERFORMANCE_NIO_MAX_ATOMS=<number of atoms>``.
+Only tests with their atom counts below and equal to ``<number of atoms>`` are added to the performance tests.

 .. table:: System sizes and names for NiO performance tests.
 GPU performance
     tests are named similarly but have different walker counts.